Ali-Mikael/Pen-testing/h7-sUp3rSeCure1.md

  5      40.7GB  42.9GB  2239MB  logical   linux-swap(v1)  swap
 ```
 > [!NOTE]
-> The order is problematic, as the swap partition comes after the root, solution:
+> The order is problematic, as the swap partition comes **after** the root.
+We can't really use the `100%` paramater to make the partition use all the newly made available space :/
+>
+> My solution:
 > ```bash
 > $ sudo swapoff -a
 > # Then delete the swap partition (we'll just create a swapfile later)
+> (parted) rm 2
 > ```

 9. `resizepart 1` --> `100%` (Use 100% of available space)